Skip to main content

 While reading stories in class, I often stop at significant moments and ask students to speculate on the reasons why something has happened.
 This gives them an opportunity to practise modals of deduction for guessing about the past in a meaningful and contextualised way.
 I have found that learners struggle to produce such modals accurately because they focus on the form, which is quite complex.
 In the example ‘He might’ve killed his stepdaughter to get his hands on her inheritance’ there are three components: might + have + done.
 I feel these are best remembered phonetically by memorising /maɪtəv/ and then adding the past participle.
 To help the students do this, I show them cards containing the phonemic chunk and ask them to supply a sentence using it.
 This has the added benefit of encouraging them to use less commonly used modals of deduction such as /kɑːntəv/.

 Another activity, which I use to revise vocabulary, involves the use of double-sided cards.
 On one side, there is a gapped sentence with a specific collocational chunk removed, on the other is the solution.
 Sometimes I provide a synonym of the chunk to help, but more often I try to make the missing word clear from the context of the sentence.
 The students work in pairs: one tries to remember the missing chunk, the other confirms if it is correct.
-If it is, to win the card the first student also has to memorize the sentence and repeat it aloud.
+If it is, to win the card the first student also has to memorise the sentence and repeat it aloud.
 Otherwise, the card goes to bottom of the pile.
 The oral repetition of the sentence has the aim of moving the students from simple retrieval to the more challenging act of production.
 I divide the sentences into lines that reflect the pauses in natural speech to further help the students towards a natural delivery.

 Well, if it is true that L2 learners tend to instinctively learn and store lexical phrases as prefabricated chunks without needing to analyse them grammatically, as is the case with first language acquisition, cut-up cards are an invaluable teaching tool which is fun for the students and effective both in terms of recognition and production.